STS-50: Major mission accomplishments

-The Space Shuttle Columbia rocketed to orbit for the longest Shuttle flight in history.
-Columbia touched down almost 14 days later returning with data and specimens amassed from an important suite of microgravity experiments.
+The Space Shuttle Columbia rocketed into orbit for the longest Shuttle flight in history.
+Columbia touched down almost 14 days later, returning with data and specimens amassed from an important suite of microgravity experiments.
 Shuttle mission STS-50 carried the first United States Microgravity Laboratory-1 (USML-1) to space, conducting long-duration microgravity experiments.
 Microgravity is a gravitational acceleration that is small when compared to the gravitational attraction at Earth's surface.
 Through the action of free fall (e.g., Space Shuttle orbiting Earth), the local effects of gravity are greatly reduced, thus creating a microgravity environment.

-During the extended mission of Columbia, scientist crew members, working inside the Spacelab long module carried in the payload bay of Columbia, conducted more than 30 microgravity investigations and tests.
-To maximize the scientific return from the mission, experiments took place around-the-clock.
+During the extended mission of Columbia, scientist crew members working inside the Spacelab long module carried in the payload bay of Columbia, conducted more than 30 microgravity investigations and tests.
+To maximize the scientific return from the mission, experiments took place around the clock.
 The investigations fell under five basic areas of microgravity science research: fluid dynamics (the study of how liquids and gases respond to the application or absence of differing forces), materials science (the study of materials solidification and crystal growth), combustion science (the study of the processes and phenomena of burning), biotechnology (the study of phenomena related to products derived from living organisms), and technology demonstrations that sought to prove experimental concepts for use in future Shuttle missions and on Space Station Freedom.

-Three new major experiment facilities were flown on USML-1.
-They were the Crystal Growth Furnace, Surface Tension Driven Convection Experiment apparatus, and Drop Physics Module.
-An additional piece of new hardware on this flight was the versatile Glovebox, which permitted "hands-on" manipulation of small experiments while isolating the crew from the liquids, gases, or solids involved.
+Three new major experiment facilities were flown on USML-1: the Crystal Growth Furnace, Surface Tension Driven Convection Experiment apparatus, and Drop Physics Module.
+An additional piece of new hardware on this flight was the versatile glovebox, which permitted "hands-on" manipulation of small experiments while isolating the crew from the liquids, gases, or solids involved.
 Some of the USML-1 experiments are described below.